On the Existence of Simpler Machine Learning Models: Related Work

-\textbf{Statistical learning theory: } Numerous works provide generalization bounds based on different complexity measures, and under different assumptions.
-Some of them include Rademacher \citep{srebro2010smoothness, kakade2009complexity} and Gaussian complexities \citep{kakade2009complexity}, PAC-Bayes theorems \citep{langford2003pac}, covering numbers bounds \citep{zhou2002covering}, and margin bounds \citep{vapnik1971uniform,schapire1998boosting, koltchinskii2002empirical}, etc. In contrast, under assumptions elaborated in Section \ref{section:generalization}, the Rashomon ratio provides a certificate of the existence of a simpler model that generalizes, rather than acting itself as a simplicity measure.
+\paragraph{Statistical learning theory: } Numerous works provide generalization bounds based on different complexity measures, and under different assumptions.
+Some discuss Rademacher \citep{srebro2010smoothness, kakade2009complexity} and Gaussian complexities \citep{kakade2009complexity}, PAC-Bayes theorems \citep{langford2003pac}, covering numbers bounds \citep{zhou2002covering}, and margin bounds \citep{vapnik1971uniform,schapire1998boosting, koltchinskii2002empirical}.
+In contrast, under assumptions elaborated in Section \ref{section:generalization}, the Rashomon ratio provides a certificate of the existence of a simpler model that generalizes.
 The use of approximating sets, as used extensively in this paper, is used throughout the literature on learning theory \citep{lecue2011interplay, lugosi2004complexity, schapire1998boosting, mendelson2003few}.
-An excellent example of this is the classical generalization bound for boosting and margins \citep{schapire1998boosting}, which uses combinations of several random draws of base classifiers to represent combinations of base classifiers.
-This is an instance of the so-called ``Maurey's lemma,'' which often provides this approximating set for linear model classes.
+An example of this is the classical generalization bound for boosting and margins \citep{schapire1998boosting}, which uses combinations of several random draws of base classifiers to represent combinations of base classifiers.
+This is an instance of the so-called ``Maurey's lemma,'' which provides an approximating set for linear model classes.

-\textbf{Model selection: } The closest model selection literature to our work \citep{lugosi1999adaptive, shawe1998structural} focuses on separately estimating the complexity of each hypothesis space within a hierarchy.
-The complexity of each member of the hierarchy is measured through VC-dimension \citep{shawe1998structural} or empirical covers \citep{lugosi1999adaptive}; once a member of the hierarchy is chosen (a specific hypothesis space), they would choose a model that minimizes risk within the hypothesis space.
-Our work also chooses models that minimize the risk in each hypothesis space, and provides a specific guideline on how to choose the hypothesis space using the Rashomon elbow.

-We know of no other works that illustrate the Rashomon curve, which we have observed universally among data sets we have considered.